 Be nice.
 Or else.

-UX Designer at Sicom Systems Joined almost 3 years ago
+UX Designer at Sicom Systems Joined about 3 years ago

 I find the face in the background really off-putting, almost reminds me of The Room's official poster: